-The College of Idaho today was named one of the nation’s top schools by The Princeton Review in the 2013 edition of its book, "The Best 377 Colleges."
-The C of I for several years has been an annual inclusion in the book, which includes detailed profiles of the colleges with rating scores in eight categories based on surveys of students attending the profiled schools.
+The College of Idaho has been named one of the nation’s top schools by The Princeton Review in the 2014 edition of its book, "The Best 378 Colleges."
+The C of I for several years has been an annual inclusion in the book, which includes detailed profiles of colleges with quality ratings in eight categories based upon surveys of students attending the profiled schools.

 Alumni, friends and supporters have answered the call again for The College of Idaho, which marked another record-breaking year of fundraising during the recently concluded 2012-2013 fiscal year.
 Overall giving increased 22 percent to $6.5 million and a new record was set for the number of alumni making gifts to the College in a given year.